-This past weekend we finally had a chance to get down to South Nanaimo to check off this epic hike.
+We finally had a chance to get down to South Nanaimo to check off this epic hike and hidden gem.
 And even though Stormtroopers and Ewoks weren’t lurking in the bushes, the hike was everything we expected and more.

 The Dark Side

 The hike starts off at a beautiful spot on the Nanaimo River near Cassidy.

 On both sides of this section of the river, you will find steep rock cliffs, which are frequented by climbers.
 The areas are aptly named for their location.
 The ‘Light Side’, is situated on the north side of the river and receives more sun.
 While the ‘Dark Side’ is named for the lack of sun it receives and is located on the south side of the river.

 The trail follows the south side of the river upstream, in a meandering sort of way.

 You walk upon a high cliff with spectacular views of the flowing water below you.
 And then when the trail leads down into a canyon, the real fun begins!

 The trail is quite short (only about 1 km), but the area is so full of interesting things that you can literally explore for hours.

 There are large boulders that need to be passed under and over, two short bridges to cross, narrow paths to meander, and ladders to climb.